Furnace Repair Service Fort Worth | Heating Service Fort Worth TX

 Heat Pump and Furnace Replacement: Proper Installation

-Heating Efficiency Ratings
+Heating/Furnace Efficiency Ratings

 The AFUE (Annual Fuel Utilization Efficiency) measurement is a number assigned to gas furnaces that designates how much heat is delivered per fuel burned.
 According to HSPF (Heating Seasonal Performance Factor), heat pumps are graded since they don’t burn fuel; they merely transfer heat from one place to another.